dobval/Scrape-Schedule-CalDav-Sync/README.md

-Sure!
-Below is a sample `README.md` file for the script that parses a university schedule, creates calendar events, and syncs them with a CalDAV server.
-This `README.md` provides an overview of the project, installation instructions, usage instructions, and additional information.

----

 # University Schedule to CalDAV Sync

 This project provides a Python script to parse a university schedule from a website, create calendar events, and sync them with a CalDAV server.
 The script can be used to automate the process of updating your calendar with your university schedule.